open-telemetry/opentelemetry-dotnet-instrumentation/docs/internal/continuous-profiler.md

 ### Configuration defaults

 * `threadSamplingEnabled = true;`: Enables thread sampling.
 * `var threadSamplingInterval = 10000u;`: Sampling interval, in milliseconds.
-Lowest possible value is 1000.
+  Lowest recommended value is 1000.
-* `var exportInterval = TimeSpan.FromMilliseconds(500);`: Interval for reading the data from buffers and call the exporter.
+* `var exportInterval = TimeSpan.FromMilliseconds(500);`: Interval for reading
+  the data from buffers and call the exporter.
 This setting is common for both thread and allocation sampling.
 * `object continuousProfilerExporter = new ConsoleExporter();`: Exporter to be used for both thread and allocation sampling.

 ### Escape hatch